 Our Research

-Our research examines how different parts of the brain are involved in the development of motor, communication, and problem solving skills as children get older – starting as early as 6 months until 3 years of age.
-In our research, we use infant-friendly neuroimaging to see which areas of the brain are activated when children perform everyday behavioral tasks, such as picking up a small object or drawing with a crayon.
+Our research examines brain processes during the development of motor, communication, and problem solving skills as children get older – starting as early as 6 months until 3 years of age.
+In our research, we use infant-friendly neuroimaging and eye tracking procedures to assess how the brain process information when children perform everyday behavioral tasks, such as picking up a small object, watching a video, or drawing with a crayon

 Click Information About fNIRS for information on how the neuroimaging system works